armadillica/flamenco/README.md

-# flamenco 2.0
+# Flamenco 2.0

-Development repo for flamenco 2.0 (originally known as brender).
+Development repo for Flamenco 2.0 (originally known as brender).
 Flamenco is a Free and Open Source Job distribution system for render farms.

 Warning: we are going to stay in alpha stage until the end of February 2015.

 ## Developer installation

-In order to install flamenco, we recommend to set up a Python virtual environment.
+In order to install Flamenco, we recommend to set up a Python virtual environment.

 ```
 $ sudo easy_install virtualenv